ssj365/moodle-bbbext_bnurl/README.md

 Troubleshooting
 ============
-* Parameters missing when passed: The subplugin supports parameter names that BigBlueButton accepts, which must conform to the pattern `[a-zA-Z][a-zA-Z0-9-]*$` Also note that parameter names containing uppercase will be converted to lowercase by BigBlueButton.
+* **Parameters missing when passed:** The subplugin supports parameter names that BigBlueButton accepts, which must conform to the pattern `[a-zA-Z][a-zA-Z0-9-]*$` Note that parameter names containing uppercase will be converted to lowercase by BigBlueButton.

 Requirements